Paa Grant: Family and personal life

-Another relative is David Prah-Annan, Accra, Ghana.
-Paa Grant is also related to the recently deceased Dr Mary Grant.

 Memorial and legacy

 In honour of Grant's role in the struggle for Independence, the Ghana government named a new flyover after him at Caprice, in Accra.

 Paa Grant Soccer Academy

 The Paa Grant Soccer Academy was formed in 2009 by Kim Tyrone Grant, a former national player for Ghana Black Stars, to honour his grandfather's "dedication and work ethic helping bring freedom and independence to all Ghanaians from colonial rule until 1957".